Catherine the Great: Marriage and succession

-Princess Sophie's father, a devout German Lutheran, opposed his daughter's conversion to Eastern Orthodoxy.
-Despite his objections, on 28 June 1744, the Russian Orthodox Church received Princess Sophie as a member.
-It was then that she took the new name Catherine (Yekaterina or Ekaterina) and the (artificial) patronymic Алексеевна (Alekseyevna, daughter of Aleksey), so that she was in all respects the namesake of Catherine I, the mother of Empress Elizabeth and the grandmother of Peter III.
-The following year, on 21 August 1745, the long-planned dynastic marriage between Catherine and Peter finally took place in Saint Petersburg.
+Sophie's father, a devout German Lutheran, opposed his daughter's conversion to Eastern Orthodoxy.
+Despite his objections, on 28 June 1744, the Russian Orthodox Church received Sophie as a member.
+It was then that she took the baptismal name Catherine (Yekaterina or Ekaterina) and the (artificial) patronymic Алексеевна (Alekseyevna, daughter of Aleksey), so that she was in all respects the namesake of Catherine I, the mother of Elizabeth and the grandmother of Peter III.
+The following year, on 21 August 1745, the long-planned dynastic marriage between Catherine and Peter finally took place in the Cathedral of Our Lady of Kazan, St Petersburg.
 Catherine had recently turned 16.
 Her father did not travel to Russia for the wedding.

 The bridegroom, then known as Peter von Holstein-Gottorp, had become Duke of Holstein-Gottorp (located in the north-west of present-day Germany near the border with Denmark) in 1739.
 The newlyweds settled in the palace of Oranienbaum, which remained the residence of the "young court" for many years.
-From there, they governed the duchy (which occupied less than a third of the current German state of Schleswig-Holstein, even including that part of Schleswig occupied by Denmark) to obtain experience to govern Russia.
+From there, they governed the small duchy to obtain experience to govern Russia.

-Apart from providing that experience, the marriage was unsuccessful; it was not consummated for years due to Peter III's mental immaturity.
+In all other aspects, the marriage proved unsuccessful; it remained unconsummated for years due to Peter III's mental immaturity.
 After Peter took a mistress, Catherine became involved with other prominent court figures.
 She soon became popular with several powerful political groups that opposed her husband.
-Bored with her husband, Catherine became an avid reader of books, mostly in French.
+Unhappy with her marriage, Catherine became an avid reader of books, mostly in French.
 She disparaged her husband for his devotion to reading on the one hand "Lutheran prayer-books, the other the history of and trial of some highway robbers who had been hanged or broken on the wheel".

 It was during this period that she first read Voltaire and the other philosophes of the French Enlightenment.
 As she learned Russian, she became increasingly interested in the literature of her adopted country.
 Finally, it was the Annals by Tacitus that caused what she called a "revolution" in her teenage mind as Tacitus was the first intellectual she read who understood power politics as they are, not as they should be.
 She was especially impressed with his argument that people do not act for their professed idealistic reasons, and instead she learned to look for the "hidden and interested motives".